Guidance

 Making it easier to bid and work in partnership with the public sector

-If your business supplies goods, works or services to organisations in the public or utility sectors – or hopes to do so in the future – you need to know about the changes.
+If your business supplies goods, works or services to organisations in the public or utility sectors – or hopes to do so – you need to know about the changes.
 This includes supplying to government departments, the NHS, local authorities, universities, schools, social housing organisations, police and fire brigades and utility companies.

 Key benefits for suppliers include more standardisation and streamlining of procurement processes - but there are also additional benefits in the Act such as requiring better oversight of procurement decisions and strengthening payment terms.